-Program: Southeast Plant (SEP) Project Status Improvements Project Status Design Environmental Status: Not Applicable Project Cost: Project Sch edule: Approved Forecast Actual \$ 73.00 M \$ 73.00 M \$ 32.02 M M Forecast 02/13/14 12 Key Milestones Environme Approva Bid Advertisement Construction NTP Constructio Complet Current Forecast N/A 1 N/A 12/31/18 A 06/30/27
+Program: Southeast Pl Improvements Project Status: N Iulti-Phases Environment Environmental Status: Not Applicable Project Cost: Project Sch edule: Approved Forecast Actual \$ 73.00 M \$ 73.00 M \$ 36.34 M Approved 02/ Forecast 02/ Project Perc 12/30/27 12/30/27 Key Milestones Environme Approva vertisement Construction NTP Construction Final Completion Current Forecast N/A Ν I/A 12/31/18 A 06/30/27

-Note regarding the above table: It was determined that upgrades to the Distributed Control System (DCS) primarily involve computer hardware and software which do not fall within the definition of a "project" under the California Environmental Quality Act because there would be no physical change in the environment.
-The project delivery method for this project is Progressive Design-Build with pre-design and design components.
-Construction Notice-to-Proceed represents the start of fabrication/manufacturing.
+Note regarding the Key Milestones table (above): It was determined that upgrades to the Distributed Control System (DCS) primarily involve computer hardware and software which do not fall within the definition of a "project" under the California Environmental Quality Act (CEQA) because there would be no physical change in the environment.
+The project delivery method for this project is Progressive Design-Build with predesign and design components.
+Construction Notice-to-Proceed represents the start of fabrication manufacturing.
+The SEP DCS Network Upgrades Segment 1 100% design has been delivered, and review by stakeholders is on-going.
+Field verification for Channel Pump Station's existing Foxboro panels continued.
+Minor software modifications to optimize the new Headworks operation under Segment 4 were completed.
+Segment 5 implementation of software and hardware was completed at the Primary Sedimentation Building in collaboration with the BDFP contractor.